Vladimir and Suzdal tour: Travel the Golden Ring of Russia

 From Moscow to Suzdal and Vladimir the Great

 Visiting Vladimir and Suzdal is perfect for those who want to have the Golden Ring tour to admire abundant medieval churches and other UNESCO sites as well as a rural look of typical Russian provinces.
-We recommend one-day tour only for people who have stamina and have no time.
+We recommend a one-day tour only for people who have stamina and have no time.
 For others we recommend 2-day trip.
 It is much easier!
 You have enough time to relax and enjoy the atmosphere of the place.

 The route will be chosen according to your wishes!
 We recommend this itinerary: